Protests eclipse pandemic, but White House fears resurgence | WTOP

 The president has spoken about the coronavirus only sparingly over the last week, mostly to level broadsides against China and the World Health Organization for what he sees as a failure to adequately warn the world about the threat of the virus.
 Aides have been encouraged by the lack of a significant spike in cases after Memorial Day and some states’ reopening.

-But, just as with the pandemic, the Biden campaign sees Trump’s handling of the protests after Floyd’s death as fresh proof for the former vice president’s argument that the president is dangerously unfit for the presidency.
+But, just as with the pandemic, the Biden campaign sees Trump’s handling of the protests after Floyd’s death as fresh proof for the former vice president’s argument Trump is dangerously unfit for the presidency.
 Its pitch is that Biden has the experience and temperament to clean up the mess and “restore the soul of the nation.”

 “The American people are crying out for leadership,” said Biden spokesman Andrew Bates.
 “Narcissism, fear, and smallness will never meet this moment, but Trump doesn’t know how to offer anything else.”